Tag: Greeks

 Aristotle

-This story led some religious leaders to conclude that nothing is due women for their role in reproduction because they are merely repaying their debt to God.
-This seems to have been the goal of Plato’s student Aristotle who added his own special touch by denying women credit for their part in the creation of life.
+This story led some religious leaders to conclude that nothing is due women for their role in reproduction.
+They are merely repaying their debt to God.
+This seems to have been the goal of Plato’s student Aristotle who denied women credit for their part in the creation of life.
 (This points to the importance of childbearing in the status of women.)
-The suspicion that certain influential men claimed God as a partisan gendered being with the sole aim of ruling will disturb many readers, but for those who merely want to defend biblical religion there is a solution.

 The Bible